Tariq Ali and Janet Steel in forum UWRF 2011 (photo: ska / jb)

-"I just blew the trumpet for president Chavez", "the soldier said trumpeter.
+"I just blew the trumpet for president Chavez", "said the soldier trumpeter.

-"If you want to blow the trumpet for a new president, Blow OWN generals," the soldier said, handing him a trumpet to the generals.
+"If you want to blow the trumpet for the new president, Blow OWN generals," said the soldier, handing a trumpet to the generals.

 In terms of the leadership of the movement in Venezuela and Bolivia, "leaders empower people power", said Tariq Ali.
-I know exactly how Chavez has delegated power to community councils that are thousands of them in Venezuela.
-These boards are a form of direct democracy in which the people who determine all matters relating to the needs and future.
+I know exactly how Chavez delegating power to community councils are thousands of them in Venezuela.
+These councils are a form of direct democracy in which the people who determine all matters relating to the needs and future.
 Something that does not happen in Indonesia.
-Here the leaders of the party oligarchy empower, family and group to obtain maximum economic advantage and continue to power hinga extended to the grandchildren to hijack democracy and blunt the power of the people.
+Here the leaders of the party oligarchy empower, family and group to get the maximum economic advantage and continue to rule extended to the grandchildren hinga to hijack democracy and blunt the power of the people.

-Some participants, though in a different way also raised issues about the role of NGOs and its relation to social movements and political alternatives.
+Some participants, though in a different way also raised the issue of the role of NGOs and its relationship with social movements and political alternatives.

-One of the concerns that have also emerged from the participants is the responsibility of intellectuals in political change.
-According to Usman Hamid, intellectuals can not remain silent, but must do a political action to bring about change.
+One of the concerns that also emerged from the participants is about the responsibility of intellectuals in political change.
+According to Usman Hamid, intellectuals can not remain silent, but need political action to bring about change.
 But the problem in Indonesia for political struggle choice is to go through the corrupt mainstream parties.
 Usman who was shocked to be spoken for major parties seem to realize that the major parties are corrupt condition is not 'best way' to the political struggle for intellectual today.

-The talks were serious but relaxed it seems quite draining Tariq Ali.
-It's known, in a narrow time in Jakarta he fro interviewed and provide discussion.
-Fay then closed the discussion session.
-Tariq Ali sipped cold heineken beer served and ordered dinner while continuing a casual chat.
-The participants have been split into various tables in the restaurant Tjikini 17.
+The talks were serious but relaxed it seems to be quite draining Tariq Ali.
+It's known, in a narrow time in Jakarta he was interviewed here and there and give the discussion.
+Fay then close the session.
+Tariq Ali sipped cold beer heineken served and ordered dinner while continuing casual chat.
+The participants are split into various tables inside the restaurant Tjikini 17.
 Some people ask for an autograph book of novel Tariq Ali.
-Finally Tariq Ali had to go back to his hotel in Kemang.
-Who knows when we'll get lucky again the arrival of progressive intellectual Tariq Ali's class.
+Tariq Ali finally had to return to his hotel in Kemang.
+Either we'll get lucky again when the arrival of a progressive intellectual class Tariq Ali.
 (Ska, from various sources)